rjvysakh/fileupload_electron/README.md

 # electron-lessons
-A sample Electron (JS) project for Medium lessons.
+A sample Electron (JS) project for Running Python script.